-Environmental Health and Safety makes the university safer by providing health and safety oversight, and eliminating environmental, chemical, biological and radiological hazards on campus.
+Environmental Health and Safety provides health and safety oversight, and prevents and eliminates environmental, chemical, biological and radiological hazards on campus.
 Their mission is to promote safe and compliant facilities and ensure environmental quality for the university community.
 They support recycling of potentially hazardous materials such as rechargeable batteries and light bulbs.
 EH&S also leads the campus in two Waller Creek Cleanups per year.

 Facilities Services is responsible for about 19 million gross square feet of building space at the university, and serves the 427-acre main campus, the 476-acre J.J.
 Pickle Research Campus, the 445-acre Brackenridge Tract, the 96-acre Montopolis Research Center, and several other specialized sites.